Overview

 Elgin Cathedral visit

-Visit Elgin Cathedral.
-Considered to be Scotland's most beautiful cathedral ruins, much of the cathedral was destroyed in 1390 as revenge against the Bishop of Moray for the excommunication of the Wolf of Badenoch.
+Visit Elgin Cathedral, considered Scotland’s most beautiful cathedral ruins.
+Much of the cathedral was destroyed in 1390 in retaliation against the Bishop of Moray following the excommunication of the Wolf of Badenoch.

 Cawdor Castle visit

-Visit Cawdor Castle, built in the 14th century by the Thanes of Cawdor, the title infamously bestowed on Macbeth.
-(With limited availability in winter.)
+Built in the 14th century by the Thanes of Cawdor, Cawdor Castle is famously linked to the title held by Macbeth.
+(Limited availability in winter.)

 Culloden Battlefield visit

-Visit the Culloden Battlefield Visitor Center, commemorating when on April 16, 1746 the Jacobite army under Bonnie Prince Charlie was slaughtered here by Government troops led by "Butcher Cumberland," George II's younger son, finally ending the hopes of the Stuart restoration to the British throne.
-At the visitor center we will follow the audio-visual program and exhibition area explaining the battle.
+Visit the Culloden Battlefield Visitor Centre, commemorating the events of April 16, 1746, when the Jacobite army under Bonnie Prince Charlie was defeated by government forces led by the Duke of Cumberland, ending hopes of a Stuart restoration to the British throne.
+At the visitor center, follow an audiovisual program and exhibition that explain the battle and its significance.

 Inverness city walk

 Take a walk around Inverness, known as the capital of the Scottish Highlands.
-Gaelic appears on the majority of road signs around the city and a considerable number of people in Inverness still speak the ancient Celtic tongue.
+Gaelic appears on many road signs throughout the city, and a considerable number of residents still speak the ancient Celtic language.

 Day 7